 - The ghosts of children who died in a bus crash

-- Ghosts of slaves hanged from the tree
+- Ghosts of executed slaves

 - A Union officer who was beheaded during the Civil War

-Agnes of Glasgow, Camden
+Town of Camden

 Known as Agnes of Glasgow, the ghost of a 20-year old Scottish lass is said to haunt the town of Camden.
 According to Find a Grave, Agnes was born in Glasgow, Scotland in 1760.
 Author Daniel W. Barefoot writes in his book Spirit of '76: Ghost Stories of the American Revolution that Agnes followed her British lover Lieutenant Angus McPherson who'd been sent to America during the American Revolutionary War.

 In 1780, Agnes arrived by ship in Charleston only to learn that McPherson had been wounded and was at a hospital in Camden.
-She was befriended by the famous Native American King Haigler of the Wateree tribe who escorted her to Camden.
+She was befriended by the famous Native American King Haigler of the Wateree tribe, who escorted her to Camden.
 Barefoot recounts the reunion of the lovers as short-lived with McPherson succumbing to his wound and dying in Agnes's arms.

 Barefoot writes that Agnes was "overwrought" with grief and "flung her body over that of her lover and died of a broken heart."
 Other accounts claim that Agnes never found her lover.
 Upon reaching Camden, she became ill and died.
 King Haigler buried her in the Old Quaker Cemetery.
 Her vaporish apparition has been seen in the Old Quaker Cemetery and along the streets and rural roads of the town in search of her lover.

-Battery Carriage House Inn, Charleston
+Battery Carriage House Inn

 South Carolina Paranormal Research and Investigations (SCPRAI) report the following ghost stories about the campus hauntings: